-SHOOTING FROM A THROW IN: Players are split into two lines.
-One line takes a throw-in to the other line which dribbles the ball up and then shoots on the net.
-Encourage shooting player to call for the ball from the throw-in and to go to the ball when it is thrown.
+SHOOTING FROM A PASS IN: Players are split into two lines.
+One line passes in to the other line which dribbles the ball up and then shoots on the net.
+Encourage shooting player to call for the ball from the pass-in and to go to the ball when it is passed.